-To assure smooth implementation of the programme and overall, there are 5 horizontal managers within Interact: Communication Manager, Quality and Evaluation Manager, Programme and Financial Manager, Information Manager and Liaison Officer in Brussels.
-Each manager has his specific tasks, but they exchange and coordinate on regular basis among each other, with the team, and with the Coordination Board.
-Horizontal managers are members of the Coordination Board.
+To assure smooth implementation of the programme and overall, there are five horizontal functions within Interact: Communication Management, Quality and Evaluation Management, Programme and Financial Management, Information Management as well as a Liaison with key stakeholders in in Brussels.
+Each function is filled by a named manager who has their specific tasks and may have officers to support them in implementing them.
+They shall exchange and coordinate on regular basis between themselves, with the team, and with the Coordination Board.
+The five Horizontal managers are members of the Coordination Board.